-- The NC STEM Policy Fellowship is open until 5 p.m. on March 28, 2022.
-The NC STEM Policy Fellowships provide graduate students from North Carolina colleges and universities with opportunities to serve full-time for a year in high-level state government offices, focusing on policy topics related to science, technology, engineering, and mathematics.
+- The NC STEM Policy Graduate Fellowship provides graduate students from North Carolina colleges and universities with opportunities to serve full-time for a year in high-level state government offices, focusing on policy topics related to science, technology, engineering, and mathematics.

-- The NC Sea Grant – NC Space Grant Graduate Research Fellowship is accepting applications until April 1, 2022 at 5 p.m. - North Carolina Sea Grant and North Carolina Space Grant offer a graduate research fellowship focused on addressing high-priority research needs within North Carolina’s nearshore environs and coastal watersheds.
+- The NC Sea Grant – NC Space Grant Graduate Research Fellowship offers a graduate research fellowship focused on addressing high-priority research needs within North Carolina’s nearshore environs and coastal watersheds.

-- Graduate Student Funding: NC WRRI and North Carolina Sea Grant again will offer a joint competitive funding opportunity for full-time graduate students at North Carolina’s colleges and universities.
+- NC WRRI and North Carolina Sea Grant again will offer a joint competitive funding opportunity for full-time graduate students at North Carolina’s colleges and universities.
 Applicants should propose research they will conduct under the guidance of a faculty advisor.
-Information on 2022 funding opportunities will be posted soon.

-- Scholarships: Scholarship applications for the 2022-2023 academic year have opened.
-New applications will be accepted by December 20, 2021.
-AWWA supports students through discounted memberships and more than 17 scholarships, Some of the scholarship programs include:
+- Scholarships: AWWA supports students through discounted memberships and more than 17 scholarships (in addition to national scholarships, you can search for North Carolina focused one through this webpage).
+Some of the scholarship programs include:

-- AECOM - The AECOM $5,000 academic scholarship funds a graduate student pursuing an engineering degree in innovative solutions to improve drinking water in urban communities.
+- AECOM: This $5,000 academic scholarship funds a graduate student pursuing an engineering degree in innovative solutions to improve drinking water in urban communities.

-- NWRI-AMTA Graduate Fellowships for Membrane Technology - The American Membrane Technology Association (AMTA) and the National Water Research Institute (NWRI) are proud to announce a call for nominees for the 2021-2022 NWRI-AMTA Fellowships for Membrane Technology.
-The fellowships are awarded to graduate students at U.S. universities and colleges who are conducting research that advances membrane technologies in the water, wastewater or water reuse industries. https://www.amtaorg.com/nwri-amta-fellowships-for-membrane-technology
+- NWRI-AMTA Graduate Fellowships for Membrane Technology: The American Membrane Technology Association (AMTA) and the National Water Research Institute (NWRI) are proud to announce a call for nominees for the 2021-2022 NWRI-AMTA Fellowships for Membrane Technology.
+The fellowships are awarded to graduate students at U.S. universities and colleges who are conducting research that advances membrane technologies in the water, wastewater or water reuse industries.

 - Undergraduate Scholarships: NOAA Office of Education's student scholarship programs provide opportunities for undergraduate students to gain hands-on experience while pursuing research and educational training in NOAA-mission sciences.
 The Hollings and EPP/MSI Undergraduate Scholarship share a common application and students who are eligible for both programs are encouraged to apply to both.